Camachus/tp_ngs_clownfish/README.md

 _Actinoterygian_ fishes present different patterns of pigmentation.
 These patterns of adult pigmentation are important for ecology, development and genetics.

-Fishes present 8 cell types of pigmentation compared  to mammals, that have only one.
-Two of these pigmentation cell are iridophore that refers to a reflective tissue and leucophore for white tissue.
+_Actinoterygian_ fishes present 8 cell types of pigmentation compared  to mammals, that have only one.
+Two of these pigmentation cells are iridophore that refers to a reflective tissue and leucophore for white tissue.

-Here, authors asked whether the white bars of the coral reef fish the clown fish _**Amphiprion ocellaris**_ are composed of iridophores or with leucophores or maybe both.
+Here, authors asked whether the white bars of the coral reef fish _**Amphiprion ocellaris**_, known as the clown fish, are composed of iridophores or with leucophores or maybe both.
 For that, we used the transcriptomic analysis  through this TP NGS.

  ![finding-nemactinoterygian fisheso](finding-nemo.jpg)